 Penile Rehabilitation After Prostatectomy: What to Know

 A diagnosis of prostate cancer could mean you’ll need treatment to stop cancer from spreading to other parts of your body.
 One treatment involves surgery to remove your entire prostate gland, called a radical prostatectomy.
-Unfortunately, this surgery can cause side effects like erectile dysfunction that may need more treatment.
+Unfortunately, this surgery can cause side effects like erectile dysfunction (trouble getting an erection) that may need more treatment.

-The prostate is a pingpong ball-sized gland inside your groin between the base of your penis and rectum.
-It delivers part of the semen, which helps sperm migrate and survive.
+The prostate is a walnut-sized gland inside your pelvis between the base of your penis and rectum.
+It helps deliver semen, which allows sperm to migrate and survive.
 On each side of the prostate, there’s a grouping of nerves and blood vessels that manage your erections.

-If you’ve had a radical prostatectomy, you may have trouble getting or keeping an erection firm enough for sex (erectile dysfunction, or ED).
-This is due to injury to the nerves that send electrical signals from your brain and spinal cord throughout your body, a condition called neuropraxia.
+If you’ve had a radical prostatectomy, you may have trouble getting or keeping an erection firm enough for sex.
+This happens due to injury to the nerves that send electrical signals from your brain and spinal cord throughout your body, a condition called neuropraxia.

-Neuropraxia happens after direct damage to the nerves, swelling, or a lack of blood flow to the groin area.
-It can lead to the growth of scar tissue (fibrosis) and the death of nerve cells, which can also cause shortening of the penis.
+You can get neuropraxia because of direct damage to the nerves, swelling, or a lack of blood flow to the groin area.
+It can lead to fibrosis (scar tissue) and the death of nerve cells, which can also cause shortening of the penis.

-Researchers report that 30%-80% of men have ED after prostate cancer surgery.
-Without treatment, it can last for up to 2 years after surgery.
+Researchers report that 30%-80% of those who have prostate cancer have erectile dysfunction (ED) afterward.
+Without treatment, it can last for up to 2 years.
 But there are steps you can take to help regain your sexual health.

 Oral medicine.
 Phosphodiesterase type-5 (PDE5) inhibitors are a type of medicine to treat erectile dysfunction.
-They’re the most widely used ED treatment after radical prostatectomy – up to 87% of men who've had the procedure take them.
+They’re the most widely used ED treatment after radical prostatectomy.
+Up to 87% of those who've had the procedure take them.
 PDE5 inhibitors treat ED by boosting blood flow to the penis.
 Medications include:

 • Bimix (a mix of papaverine and phentolamine)